-These type of 3D printers have a huge advantage.
+Binder Jetting 3D printers have a huge advantage over the other types of 3D printers.
 You can print in full-color by adding pigments to the binder (usually cyan, magenta, yellow, black and white).
 This made it the preferred method for the popular 3D selfies.
 The drawback of this 3D printing method is the structural integrity of the objects.
 You won’t get high-resolution and rugged prints with this type of 3D printer technology – but there are some exceptions.

-There’s also advancement in this type of 3D printing technology.
+There’s also advancement in this 3D printing technology.
 In 2016, Hewlett-Packard introduced “Multijet Fusion” (MJF), which wants to bring Binder Jetting to the next level-

 First, a layer of 3D printable material is deployed by a carriage.
 A second carriage with a thermal inkjet array passes from right-to-left, depositing a pair of chemical agents across the full working area.
 One is a fusing agent, to create a solid layer from the material, and the other is a detailing agent, to determine the physical outline of the layer being created.
 Finally, energy is applied to catalyze the fusing agent, and the powder imbued with the detailing agent remains inert.

-Potential applications for this type of 3D printer are for rapid prototyping and short-run manufacturing in the automotive, medical and aerospace industries.
+Potential applications for this 3D printing technology are for rapid prototyping and short-run manufacturing in the automotive, medical and aerospace industries.
 However, the full extent of MJF capabilities is yet to be established, with newer fusing agents promising to offer different properties like full color, conductivity, strength, and thermal reactivity.

-So it has become the dominant type of 3D printing technology if you’re a jeweler or want to experiment with casts.
+So it has become the dominant 3D printing technology if you’re a jeweler or want to experiment with casts.